facebook/react-native/docs/KnownIssues.md

 ### Platform parity

-There are known cases where the API between iOS and Android could be made more consistent:
+There are known cases where the APIs could be made more consistent across iOS and Android:

 - `<SwitchAndroid>` and `<SwitchIOS>` are very similar and should be unified to a single `<Switch>` component.
 - `<AndroidViewPager>` (to be open sourced soon) and `<ScrollView pagingEnabled={true}>` on iOS do a similar thing.
 We might want to unify them to `<ViewPager>`.